 Nobody likes to do anything without getting something in return.
 Following the above steps, you’re probably getting some response but most of the people are just ignoring the form.
 Well, that’s called user intent.

 To improve your email lists, make sure to offer something in return when asking for user’s information.
-For instance, offering a 10% discount coupon, or entry in your annual lucky draw through email should work.
+For example, offering a 10% discount coupon, or entry in your annual lucky draw through email should work.
 Every person reading the offer on the marketing material would be more than happy to fill in the form.

 In a nutshell, adding call-to-action keywords like “Avail Discount Now”, “Enter in the Lucky Draw”, or “Be Our Lucky Customer” will definitely yield you profitable results.